nasa/fprime/docs/v1.5/UsersGuide/api/cmake/support/Executable.md

 ## Function `generate_executable:`

 Top-level executable generation.
-Core allows for generarion of UT specifics without affecting API.
+Core allows for generation of UT specifics without affecting API.

 - **EXECUTABLE_NAME:** name of executable to be generated.
 - **SOURCE_FILES_INPUT:** source files for this executable, split into AC and normal sources